eriqande/genoscape-bioinformatics/README.md

 Eric's notes to himself
 -----------------------

-I can test this stuff locally on my laptop using data and files that I have put in: `/Users/eriq/Documents/UnsyncedData/ZOLA_100Kreads/Plate_1`
+I can test this stuff locally on my laptop using data and files that I have put in: `/Users/eriq/Documents/UnsyncedData/ZOLA_100Kreads/Plate_1`.
+And making a symlink at `/u/nobackup/klohmuel/kruegg/bin` or at `/u/nobackup/klohmuel/kruegg/bin/stacks-1.32` that points where it needs to.

 Here is a transcript of putting the fastQC and the rad\_processing into the job queue: